janisgp/go_with_the_flows/README.md

 # Pretrained models

 All pretrained models including the corresponding config files can be downloaded [here](https://drive.google.com/drive/folders/1fkVBVqxy2_zTevwd3WdnROPreYke-zuU?usp=sharing).
-To use the models, you need to download the models and put the files in the root directory `./`.
+To use the models during evaluation, specify your path to the preprocessed data `path2data` in the configs of the pretrained models.
-Then, specify the `path2data` storing preprocessed data and path2save directory storing all saved checkpoints.

 # Training

 All training configurations can be found in `configs/`.
 Prior to training/evaluation remember to set `path2data` in the resp. config file accordingly.
+Note, `path2save` specifies the logging directory and defaults to `./results`.

 ## Generative modeling